Olivet, South Dakota

-Olivet is a town in and the county seat of Hutchinson County, South Dakota.
+Olivet is a town in and the county seat of Hutchinson County, South Dakota, United States.
 The population was 64 at the time of the 2020 census.

 History

 Olivet was established in 1871 as the county seat.
 The town was named after Olivet, Michigan, the native home of first settlers.
 The first county courts were housed in a Methodist church; a permanent courthouse was built in 1881.